Signs of ADHD Burnout in New Mothers

 How Burnout Affects People With ADHD

-For people with ADHD, burnout can create emotional withdrawal, irritability, sensory rejection, physical exhaustion, shutdown, and intense guilt.
+For mothers with ADHD, it can create emotional withdrawal, irritability, sensory rejection, physical exhaustion, shutdown, and intense guilt.

 Returning to unfriendly lines of work too soon can worsen these symptoms, especially without support.